libp2p/blog/src/_blog/libp2p-webrtc-browser-to-server.md

 These transport protocols enable applications using libp2p to run as server nodes (on a personal laptop or in a datacenter) or as browser nodes (inside a Web browser.)

 Historically, libp2p has bridged these runtime environments with different node connectivity options to varying degrees:
-- server node to server node via TCP and QUIC
+- server node to server node via TCP and QUIC;
-- browser node to server node via WebSockets and more recently [WebTransport](https://blog.libp2p.io/2022-12-19-libp2p-webtransport)
+- browser node to server node via WebSockets and, more recently, [WebTransport](https://blog.libp2p.io/2022-12-19-libp2p-webtransport);
-- browser node to browser node (via [less than ideal solutions](#prior-webrtc-implementations)
+- browser node to browser node (via [less than ideal solutions](#prior-webrtc-implementations).

 Today our focus is on advancements in the **browser to server** use case...🥁*drumroll*

-We're excited to present a new paradigm for browser to server connectivity and announce,
+We're excited to present a new paradigm for browser-to-server connectivity and announce,

 **native support for WebRTC now exists in libp2p!**

-Browser to server offerings, old and new, came with their own set of shortcomings.
+Browser-to-server offerings, old and new, came with their own set of shortcomings.
-This new libp2p WebRTC solution establishes browser to server connectivity in a decentralized way, across a broad spectrum of browsers, and in multiple libp2p implementations.
+This new libp2p WebRTC solution establishes browser-to-server connectivity in a decentralized way across a broad spectrum of browsers and in multiple implementations.

 _Note: If you're familiar with the libp2p ecosystem, you may be wondering: Is this new?
 Hasn't there already been support for WebRTC in libp2p?
 The answer to both questions is yes.
 Although support has existed, this libp2p WebRTC solution is a fresh departure from older uses of the transport protocol in libp2p.
 We describe more further below._

 ## Acknowledgements

-Before going further we'd like to acknowledge the organizations involved in this breakthrough.
+Before going further, we'd like to acknowledge the organizations involved in this breakthrough.
-First, kudos goes to [Little Bear Labs](https://littlebearlabs.io/) who teamed up with Protocol Labs and the libp2p community to define the WebRTC specification and work on the implementation.
+First, kudos to [Little Bear Labs](https://littlebearlabs.io/), who teamed up with Protocol Labs and the libp2p community to define the WebRTC specification and work on the implementation.
 Protocol Labs authored the [Rust](https://github.com/libp2p/rust-libp2p) implementation, while Little Bear Labs focused on the [Go](https://github.com/libp2p/go-libp2p) and [JavaScript](https://github.com/libp2p/js-libp2p-webrtc) implementations.
-Second, thanks goes to Parity Technologies for helping initiate this effort [many years ago](todo: link to issue or pr) and for all the valuable input on the specification and Rust implementation.
+Second, thanks to Parity Technologies for helping initiate this effort [many years ago](todo: link to issue or pr) and for all the valuable input on the specification and Rust implementation.

 Without further ado, let's begin by introducing WebRTC and how it's currently used.
-Then we'll go into a deep dive of the WebRTC implementation within libp2p.
+Then we'll dive deep into the WebRTC implementation within libp2p.

 ## WebRTC in the Browser

-`Web Real-Time Communication`, commonly referred to as `WebRTC`, is a [set of standards](https://w3c.github.io/webrtc-pc/) that allows browsers, as well as other clients and servers, to connect to other peers in order to exchange audio, video, and data.
-In most cases, peers are directly connected to other peers, allowing for a more private experience and fewer hops than on a relay.
+`Web Real-Time Communication`, commonly referred to as `WebRTC`, is a [set of standards](https://w3c.github.io/webrtc-pc/) that allows browsers, clients, and servers to connect to other peers to exchange audio, video, and data.
+In most cases, peers directly connect to other peers, improving privacy and requiring fewer hops than on a relay.

 While WebRTC handles audio, video, and data traffic, we're just going to focus on the data aspect because that's the API leveraged in libp2p-webrtc.

-WebRTC is built directly into browsers, so using the API is a simple and straightfoward task.
-Peers connect to each other via a `RTCPeerConnection` interface.
+WebRTC is built directly into browsers, so using the API is straightforward.
+Peers connect via an `RTCPeerConnection` interface.
 Once connected, `RTCDataChannels` can be added to the connection to send and receive binary data.

 ![](https://i.imgur.com/Zv221BT.png)